 Therefore, connecting the HX711 and the load cell is as follow:

 After connecting the amplifier, the HX711 connects to the Arduino MCU as follows:

 - DOUT -> D3

-Now, that the hardware has been set up, the program code is then uploaded into the MCU from your PC through the Arduino IDE.
-The process and the code is subdivided into two which are the calibration code and the weighing code.
+Once the hardware connections are complete, the program code uploads to the MCU from a PC through the Arduino IDE.
+The process and the code have two subdivisions: the calibration code and the weighing code.

 The calibration code is the program used to calibrate the load cell transducer.
-Calibration simply means a way of configuring our load cell output to always give a precise value of weight and at the particular S.I unit such as Kilograms, Grams, Tons, Pounds etc.
+Calibration configures the load cell output to always give a precise value of weight and at the particular S.I unit such as Kilograms, Grams, Tons, Pounds etc.

 The HX711 library code contains a good guide on how to calibrate the load cell.
 The calibration code is shown in Figure 6a-b.

 The results of the calibration process are shown below in the Serial Monitor of the Arduino IDE.